PHASE 1 VOTING FOR THE 2023 DETROIT MUSIC AWARDS IS NOW CLOSED!

 HOW PHASE 1 WORKED

 - ONE submission per email.
-You may make up to twelve (12) different submissions, but each must be a separate email.
+You may make up to ten (10) different submissions, but each must be a separate email.
 The full entry must be in the BODY of the email, not the subject line.

-- To be considered as choices for the 2019 Detroit Music Awards, recordings must have been released between January 1, 2018 and December 31, 2022.
+- To be considered as choices for the 2023 Detroit Music Awards, recordings must have been initially released between January 1, 2022 and December 31, 2022.
 Re-releases or releases only on social media sites (e.g. Facebook, Instagram, Twitter, etc.) are not eligible.

 - Any deviation from the above format will automatically disqualify the submission.

-Submitting names or recordings during this phase does NOT nominate the Artist, Group or Recording for the Final Ballot.
+- Submitting names or recordings during this phase did NOT nominate the Artist, Group or Recording for the Final Ballot.